-110 3.1.
+100 3.1.
 Lechaeum

 Ancient Corinth had two harbours: Lechaeum on the Corinthian Gulf and Cenchreae on the Saronic Gulf.
 Lechaeum (Lechaion or Lechae) was an artificial harbour of the Archaic Period and is estimated to have been constructed in the 6th century B.C.
 (Rothaus, 1995; Stiros et al., 1996).
-This site was chosen so that students could comprehend the geomorphic processes that have affected the area, both marine, i.e. changes in the sea-level over the centuries, and terrestrial ones, i.e. the increased sediment yield due to both erosion processes and human interventions, which resulted in the deepening of the ancient harbour (Morhange et al., 2012).
-In other words, the students would be able to comprehend its palaeogeographical evolution, as well as the relationship between tectonics and sea-level changes and the contribution of geoarchaeological indicators and core sampling for the palaeogeographical reconstruction of a site (Fig. 3).

-The Lechaeum harbour port is characterized by a peculiar helical geometry, resembling a natural channel (Morhange et al., 2012).
-In the area of Lechaeum, beachrocks can be observed, partly covering a construction (probably warehouses of the ancient port), dating back to the Classical Period (490-323 B.C.), meaning that it formed before 2400 B.P.
+The port is characterized by a peculiar helical geometry, resembling a natural channel (Morhange et al., 2012).
+In the area of Lechaeum, beachrocks can be observed, partly covering a construction (probably

+- 105 warehouses of the ancient port), dating back to the Classical Period (490-323 B.C.), meaning that it formed before 2400 B.P.
 The fact that the beachrocks have covered the ancient construction probably indicates a subsidence of the area, followed by the formation of the beachrocks, and eventually the uplift of the area (Stiros et al., 1996; Morhange et al., 2012).
 Stiros et al. (1996) used uplifted marine bivalves in growth position in order to date the co-seismic event of the uplift (Fig. 3).

-The biological indicators suggest an uplift of at least 70 cm, which took place between 500 and 200 B.C., probably around 340 B.C.
+The biological indicators suggest an uplift of at least 70 cm, which took place between 500 and 200 B.C., probably around 340 - B.C.
 Upon radiometric dating, the said uplift took place around 2470 ± 45 B.P.
 (375 ± 120 cal.
 B.C.)
 (Morhange et al., 2012).
 Additionally, two boreholes took place in the currently dried basin (Fig. 3) in order to analyze the coastal stratigraphy and understand the evolution of the area (Morhange et al., 2012).
-The first core reached a depth of 265 cm and was characterized by the absence of sediments from the Archaic Period, which was justified by an intermittent deepening of the harbour

-(Morhange et al., 2012).
-According to Marriner & Morhange (2007), that is actually the ease for most Mediterranean ancient harbours.
+The first core reached a depth of 265 cm and was characterized by the absence of sediments from the Archaic Period, which was justified by an intermittent deepening of the harbour (Morhange et al., 2012).
+According to Marriner & Morhange (2007), that is actually the case for most Mediterranean ancient harbours.